-- The first half-hour is usually dedicated to a teaching session on some aspect of magic (e.g. a card trick, technique, or tip on creating a show).
+- Part of a meeting may be dedicated to a teaching session on some aspect of magic (e.g. a card trick, technique, or tip on creating a show).

-- The next 15 minutes or less of the meeting are to conduct business - that is let the people know about club status, upcoming events, and allow the members to share information about resources and events of general interest to the club.
+- Part of the meeting is used to conduct business - that is let the people know about club status, upcoming events, and allow the members to share information about resources and events of general interest to the club.

-- Next we have a break and provide a sign-up sheet for those who volunteer to perform.
+- In some meetings, we provide a sign-up sheet for those who volunteer to perform.
 Performing is not required, although if you desire to join IBM and the Ring 216 we do expect you to demonstrate some skill and knowledge of magic.

 - Generally there is a theme for the meeting but it is NOT necessary to perform an effect that is in keeping with the theme.
 On some nights we feature competitions for which an award is given.